Mixyfpv/mixys_quick_ducts/README.md

 <img src="https://github.com/Mixyfpv/mixys_quick_ducts/blob/main/pics_and_renders/side_divot.JPG" height="300">

-Lastly, for ease of use you can print a bolt holder (see "accessories") that will sit between the flat part of the duct and the underside of the arm mount.
+Lastly, for ease of use you can print a screw catcher (see "accessories") that will sit between the flat part of the duct and the underside of the arm mount.
 By driving the M5 bolt though this while it is in its definitive position, the bolt threads will catch and make the bolt secure to the duct, all the while it will be able to be released easily from the arm mount nut.

 <img src="https://github.com/Mixyfpv/mixys_quick_ducts/blob/main/pics_and_renders/screw_catcher_pic1.JPG" height="300"><img src="https://github.com/Mixyfpv/mixys_quick_ducts/blob/main/pics_and_renders/screw_catcher_pic2.JPG" height="300">